judityc/meteo-nextjs-app/README.md

 Backend part was covered in collaboration with Ramūnas Musteikis.

 ## TODO
-- Use skeleton for table loading
+- Use skeleton for table loading (DONE)
 - Add suport for query params in url (use place code)